 WHAT TO EXPECT

-We understand that coming to church for the first time can be a scary experience, because there are so many unknowns.
-So here’s a bit of further information which might just make it a bit easier, and less mysterious.
+We understand that coming to church for the first time can sometimes be a daunting experience, because there are so many unknowns.
+So here’s some information which might just make it a bit easier, and less mysterious.

-We’re blessed with heaps of parking around our church on a Sunday, so it’s really easy to find a park or to walk the five minutes from Sutherland Station.
+We’re blessed with lots of parking around our church on a Sunday, so it’s really easy to find a park or to walk the five minutes from Sutherland Station.
 When you arrive you’ll be welcomed in the foyer by a member of our welcome team and offered a name tag and any resources you might need for the service.
-For example, we use prayer books at our 8 am service.
+For example, we use prayer books at our 8 am service (only).